open/close all folders

-- Fluttershy was shown as being afraid of her shadow once in "Dragonshy", yet it's a common part of her fanon characterization for some reason.
+- Fluttershy was shown as being afraid of her shadow once in "Dragonshy" (while under immense stress over the fact that she could have to confront a dragon, even), yet it's a common part of her fanon characterization for some reason.

 - Babs Seed is best remembered for being The Bully in her original appearance and she only did so because she was being bullied in her hometown.
 Not helping is by the end of the episode, she was willing to protect the Cutie Mark Crusaders from being bullied and was showing signs of being reformed in her next episode and the comic book.
 It doesn't quite help that, one, after the aformentioned episode, she's never seen again and is only given a mention two seasons later, and two, not a lot of people accept the comics as canon.

 - Diamond Tiara and Silver Spoon mocked Scootaloo for her inability to fly.
 Despite having been reformed in Season 5 and Discord and later Starlight Glimmer having been redeemed of far worse, many fans haven't forgiven them for it.

 - Meta example: writer M.A.
 Larson has written many episodes on the series, but he's best known for the controversial "Magical Mystery Cure", where Twilight became an alicorn princess.
 Since then, every time Larson is mentioned on the Equestria Daily fansite, either the article or someone in the comments will make a joke about how Larson likes to "put wings on things".
 Most forget that the final script of said episode wasn't even entirely his, as it got a heavy re-write without his knowledge once it was clear it wouldn't be the show's Grand Finale.